SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 5. From an administrative command line execute the following command: `d:\esm\esm.exe check-requirements` Review feedback and follow any guidance.
 6. Continue with section 1.15 - Non-Initial game startup

+### 4.9 Backup and Restore

+If you are using the ramdisk option with esm, it is very important to understand how the ramdisk syncornization back to the filesystem functions and how the rolling backups work.
+You can refer to the [esm github](https://github.com/Vollinger0/esm) for detailed information on this.

+When the game server is shutdown using EAH, esm will syncronize the ramdisk contents back to the savegame mirror, however it will not automatically create a new rolling backup.
+In order to ensure that you have a backup of the most recent game data, it is important to create a new rolling backup after the server is shutdown, then create a static backup from that.

+Steps to shutdown the server, create a rolling backup and a backup archive:
+1. Shutdown the game server using step in section 4.5
+2. Watch the task manager and wait for all empyrion playfield and dedicated server processes to exit.
+3. From an administrative command line execute the following command: `d:\esm\esm.exe backup-create`
+4. From an administrative command line execute the following command: `d:\esm\esm.exe backup-static-create`

+Now you have two mechanisms to restore the game, a rolling mirror and a zipped archive.
+Detailed restore process to be documented soon.

 ************************************************************************
 ## 5 - SteamCMD